 If you have an exam scheduled between 10pm and 6.59am in the time zone you’re living in, you may be eligible for a special arrangement.

 Apply via the University website as soon as you are aware of the circumstances.
-Requests for special arrangements for assessments held in formal University exam periods must be made within 14 days of the publication of the examination timetable.
+Requests for special arrangements for assessments held in formal University exam periods must be made within 14 days of the publication of the examination timetable

 A statutory declaration is a written and signed statement, declaring something to be true, in the presence of an authorised witness, usually a Justice of the Peace (JP).
-If you are unable to get a statutory declaration, you can submit a student declaration.

 This [illness, injury, misadventure] caused [briefly describe symptoms or issues you experienced].